jermp/minimizers/README.md

 This library provides a collection of sampling algorithms, including:

-- mod-sampling (specifically, lr-minimizers and mod-minimizers),
+- mod-sampling,
+- lr-minimizers (a "context-sensitive" version of closed syncmers),
+- mod-minimizers,
 - "classic" minimizers,
 - miniception,
-- closed syncmers,
 - rotational-minimizers, and
 - decycling set based minimizers.